 top of page

-Zimele means 'independant' and at our Foundation, we aim to provide much needed technology to improve access to schooling, and improved quality of life for young people with disabilities.
+Zimele means 'independent' in isiZulu and at our Foundation, we aim to provide much-needed technology to improve Access to Schooling and improved Quality of Life for young people with disabilities.

 Our Beneficiaries